 Encryption is managed at the logical library level.
 All encryption-enabled drives that are assigned to a logical library use the same method of encryption.
-Enable encryption, or modify the method that is used, on the Logical Libraries page, as described in 5.3.1, "Creating Logical Library panel" on page 81.
+Enable encryption, or modify the method that is used, on the Logical Libraries page, as described in 5.3.1, "Creating a logical library" on page 81.